Google is officially sunsetting Universal Analytics on July 1, 2023

-- Access Google Optimize data using the Metric Builder for Google Analytics
+- Access Custom Metrics and Metric Builder for Google Universal Analytics

-- Access Google Optimize data using the Metric Builder for Google Analytics [Example]
+- Use the Metric Builder for Google Universal Analytics

 Metric Builder is available on the Professional and higher plans.
 Request a trial of Metric Builder by following these steps.

-How to access Google Optimize data using the Metric Builder for Google Analytics
+How to use the Metric Builder for Google Universal Analytics

-- Select your Google Analytics Account from the Data Source drop-down list
+- Select the appropriate Google Universal Analytics Data Source

-- In order to accurately explain this Metric, we'll name it "Sessions by Variant (Google Optimize)"
+- In order to accurately explain what this Custom Metric is reporting on, we'll name the Custom Metric "New Organic Users by Country"